 Question: Can library molecules be generated from Probe Hybridization events with genomic DNA?

-Answer: Final library reads are unlikely to be generated from genomic DNA (gDNA) for several reasons:
+Answer: Library reads are specifically designed to minimize the likelihood of them being generated from genomic DNA (gDNA) for several reasons:

 - The Hybridization conditions won’t effectively denature gDNA.